 You can worry about them if and when they do, but in the meantime, focus on and enjoy the good things in your relationship.

 Join a netball team.
 Sign up for Zumba classes.
 Start a pottery class.
 Sign up for Spanish lessons.
-I find creative things particularly useful when I’m getting clingy in a relationship.
+You may find creative things particularly useful when you’re getting clingy in a relationship.